mohantirumalasetti/Intrusion-Detection-System/README.md

 6. **Model Evaluation**: Evaluation of model performance using various metrics.
 7. **Conclusion**: Summary of findings and potential future work.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.
-We welcome all contributions!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments